Trafficking in human beings

 - Trafficking in human beings is becoming a structural component of certain economic sectors (construction, agriculture, textile and food industries).

-Victims of trafficking in human beings are often sold several times.
-They are exposed to the worst forms of physical and psychological abuse.
-They are frightened and often fail to recognise themselves as victims, blaming themselves for their situation.
-They are forced to persist in a difficult situation due to their extreme economic and social hardship.
+Victims of human trafficking are also often sold several times.
+They suffer the worst forms of physical and psychological abuse, are frightened, often do not recognise themselves as victims and believe that they themselves are to blame for what is happening to them.
+They are forced to persevere in a difficult situation due to severe economic, social and personal hardships.

-Some traffickers operate independently, but most are part of international organised crime operations which control all phases from recruitment through transport to exploitation.
-Individual phases are carried out by traffickers or criminal organisations through networks at the local level.
-A criminal organisation is usually made up of local traffickers, who obtain victims, and traffickers abroad, who exploit these victims.
+Some operate independently, but most are part of international organised crime operations which control all stages from recruitment through transportation and exploitation.
+Individual stages are carried out by traffickers and/or criminal associations through networks at local level.
+A criminal association is usually made up of local traffickers, who obtain victims, and traffickers abroad, who exploit these victims.
 Traffickers on both sides are usually nationals of the countries in which they operate.

 Forms of trafficking in human beings

 Forced prostitution and other forms of sexual abuse

 In Europe, this is still the most frequently identified form of trafficking in human beings.
 The vast majority of victims are women and children from developing countries or from vulnerable parts of society in developed countries.
 For the purpose of prostitution or sexual abuse, they are solicited in different ways, the most common of which are various job offers.
 The victims are then forced into a debt relationship and coerced to provide sexual services that take place under inhuman conditions and constant fear.
 The mode of coercion changes over time: from the prevailing physical violence in the past which continues to persist, to other ways of coercion, such as psychological pressure, various forms of addiction and similar, which are increasingly emerging.
 The most important factor in human trafficking for the purpose of sexual exploitation is the demand for such services.

 According to the International Labour Organisation (ILO), forced labour is the most common purpose for trafficking in human beings in the world.